Henry Binns

 Sir Henry Binns, KCMG (27 June 1837 – 6 June 1899) was Prime Minister of the Colony of Natal from 5 October 1897 – 8 June 1899.

 Life

-Born into a Quaker family (the Binns family) in Sunderland, County Durham on 27 June 1837, he was the eldest son of Henry Binns (a leading member of the Chartist Movement) and Elizabeth Bowron.
+Born into a Quaker family in Sunderland, County Durham on 27 June 1837, he was the eldest son of Henry Binns (a leading member of the Chartist Movement) and Elizabeth Bowron.
 He attended Ackworth School in Pontefract, Yorkshire, from 1847 to 1852, before completing his education in York.

-Henry Binns emigrated to Natal, British South East Africa in 1858.
+Henry Binns emigrated to Natal in 1858.
 Not long after his arrival in the colony, he turned out to play for the "Champions of Durban" against the Maritzburg Cricket Club on 2 May 1860 in what has been described as 'the first major cricket match' to have been played in Durban.

 Commissioned as the first adjutant of the Victoria Mounted Rifles in 1862, Binns took command of the volunteer unit (which was subsumed into the Natal Mounted Rifles in 1888) in 1875.